virgo47/vexpressed/README.md

 ```
 This produces 15, as expected.

 Using `FunctionMapper` is similar to how `VariableMapper` complements `VariableResolver`.
+It
-First we implement our function using a normal Java method spiced up with some annotations:
+acts as a definiton of various functions.
+First we implement our function using a normal Java
+method spiced up with some annotations:
 ```
 @ExpressionFunction
 public static Integer sum(@FunctionParam(name = "nums") Collection<Integer> ints) {